 When it comes to safety features and other tech, the Limited now has Adaptive Cruise Control with Start and Stop technology.
 All of the previously mentioned driver-assist features make a return for the Limited.
 Jeep's ParkSense Rear Park-Assist System gets added on and Traffic-Sign Recognition becomes available as an option.

 Compare the Limited vs Trailhawk.
 What Is the Difference?

-The Trailhawk gets a more robust suspension system, 17-inch wheels and on/off road tires.
+The Trailhawk boasts a stronger suspension and 17-inch wheels with on/off road tires.
 It also features Jeep's Active Drive Low system with a 4-Lo gear.
-There are skid plates for extra underbody protection and a locking rear differential.
-The Trailhawk also gets additional driving modes for rock crawling and specific terrain types.
+Skid plates line the underbody for extra protection and there is also a locking rear differential.
+The Trailhawk offers additional driving modes for rock crawling and specific terrain types.